florisvdf/chargenet/README.md

    ```sh
    conda install -c conda-forge -c schrodinger pymol-bundle
    ```

+or built from source by following the [installation guide](https://github.com/schrodinger/pymol-open-source/blob/master/INSTALL).

 If you are using `foldx`, ensure that there is an executable named `foldx` added to your `PATH` environment variable and that you have an environment variable named `ROTABASE_LOCATION` storing a path pointing to a rotabase file named `rotabase.txt`.